muziejus/wandering-rocks/markdown/fabulaandsjuzet.md

 These contrasting and perhaps contradictory temporalities (or, better, spatiotemporalities) separate the novel from the world that he novel creates.
-Alex Woloch notes, when discussing story/discourse, histoire/discours, and fabula/sjužet, that
+Woloch notes, when discussing story/discourse, histoire/discours, and fabula/sjužet, that

 >All these dichotomous terms refer, finally, to the essentially divided nature